Get hard facts on what’s going on in your state:

 If you’re concerned about economic development transparency in your state or city, the National Freedom of Information Coalition is a nonprofit, nonpartisan organization of state and regional government transparency organizations.
 Its members include nonprofit organizations, academic and First Amendment centers, journalistic societies and attorneys, and may have more information or be interested in a discussion.

 The CEA is an organization based on the principles of free markets and limited government.
-As such, we often find ourselves allied with members of the State Policy Network, the nationwide network of free-market think tanks across the United States.
-Many SPN think tanks are active on corporate welfare in general or economic development policy specifically in their states.
+As such, we often work with members of the State Policy Network, the nationwide network of free-market think tanks across the United States.
+Many SPN think tanks have been involved in promoting transparency, accountability and reform of economic development subsidies in their states.